rcabralc/rcabralc-colorscheme.vim/README.md

     " For things which cannot be configured through hi link, use the colors in " the palette and the highlight function.
 This function takes care of " setting the closest Xterm color available. call rcabralc#hl('GitGutterAdd',           a:p.yellow, a:p.none)
     call rcabralc#hl('GitGutterChange',        a:p.cyan,   a:p.none)
-    call rcabralc#hl('GitGutterDelete',        a:p.magenta, a:p.none)
+    call rcabralc#hl('GitGutterDelete',        a:p.red,    a:p.none)
-    call rcabralc#hl('GitGutterChangeDelete',  a:p.magenta, a:p.none)
+    call rcabralc#hl('GitGutterChangeDelete',  a:p.red,    a:p.none)

     " An example for indent guides plugin. if !exists('g:indent_guides_auto_colors')